Can You Sue A Company That Has Ceased Trading?

 Special Damages Which May Be Applicable To Your Claim

-If you successfully claim against a liquidated or dissolved company, your compensation package may consist of two heads of claim: general damages and special damages.
+If you successfully claim against a liquidated company, your compensation package may consist of two heads of claim: general damages and special damages.
 General damages are designed to compensate you for the pain, suffering and loss of amenity experienced as a result of the injury.
 Our compensation calculator section above provides estimates on the value of general damages.

 What could you claim under special damages?